Anne Frank: Life in the Secret Annex

 Canal-side façade of the former Opekta building (center-left) on Prinsengracht canal.
 The Secret Annex (Achterhuis) is at the rear in an enclosed courtyard.

-On Monday morning 6 July, the Frank family moved into their hiding place, a three-story space entered from a landing above the Opekta offices on the Prinsengracht, where some of Otto Frank's most trusted employees would be their helpers.
+On the morning of 6 July, the Frank family moved into their hiding place, a three-story space entered from a landing above the Opekta offices on the Prinsengracht, where some of Otto Frank's most trusted employees would be their helpers.
 The hiding place became known as the Achterhuis in Dutch (translated as Secret Annex in English editions of the diary).
 The Franks' apartment was left in a state of disarray to create the impression that they had left suddenly, and Otto left a note that hinted they were going to Switzerland.
 As Jews were not allowed to use public transport, Otto, Edith and Anne walked several kilometres from their home.
 Margot cycled to the Prinsengracht with Miep Gies.
 The door to the Secret Annex was later covered by a bookcase to ensure that it remained undiscovered.

 Victor Kugler, Johannes Kleiman, Miep Gies, and Bep Voskuijl were the only employees who knew of the people in hiding.
 Along with Gies' husband Jan Gies and Voskuijl's father Johannes Hendrik Voskuijl, they were the "helpers" for the duration of confinement.
 As the only connection between the outside world and the occupants of the house, the helpers kept the occupants informed of war news and political developments.
 They catered to all the Franks' needs, ensured their safety and supplied them with food, a task that grew more difficult over time.
 Anne wrote of their dedication and efforts to boost morale within the household during the most dangerous times.
 All were aware that, if caught, they could face the death penalty for sheltering Jews.